zsajadifar/data_structure/README.md

 # data_structure
-projects of data structure course
+This repository is related to assignments and project of data structure course.